Workshop: PROTECTING FIRE FIGHTERS

 Information Flow and IMT effectiveness – Christine Owen (University of Tasmania)

-A steering group planned the workshop with representatives from NSW RFS, Victorian CFA & DSE and WA FESA with researchers and Geoff Brown of Tangent Consulting (who facilitated at the workshop).
+A steering group planned the workshop with representatives from NSW RFS, Victorian CFA & DSE and WA FESA with researchers and Geoff Brown of Tangent Consulting (who facilitated the workshop).
 The workshop was ideally suited to operational people, training and OH&S personnel and those with roles in IMTs.

 Information package: PROTECTING FIREFIGHTERS